Sociopaths are master manipulators who may prey on the kindness of INFJs.

 - End the relationship.
 Antisocial personality disorder is one of the most difficult disorders to treat because the sociopath has to want to change.
 The disorder itself makes them unable to see that they are the problem.
 Trust me on this; as much as you’d like to, you can’t fix them!

 - Leave.
 If you share a residence, it’s better to get out now and cut your losses.
-Stay with a friend or relative until you can secure a permanent place without the sociopath’s name on the lease.
+Stay with a friend or relative until you can secure a permanent place without the sociopath’s name on the lease or mortgage.
 If the sociopath lives in your home, be prepared to have a law enforcement officer escort them off the premises, and file a restraining order if needed.

 - If you are in a situation that requires you to still associate with the sociopath, such as when children are involved, try to keep communication to only what is necessary.
 Use text messaging instead of phone calls whenever possible.